Weishuo93/NN_Pred/README.md

 # NN_Pred -- An interfacing library to deploy NN models in CFD codes

 This library aims at running tensorflow models in C++ and Fortran program.
-The library is mainly designed for deploying neural networks in CFD softwares, the extensions in **OpenFOAM** and **CFL3D** might reduce the burden in
+The library is mainly designed for deploying neural networks in CFD softwares, the extensions in **OpenFOAM** and **CFL3D** might reduce the burden in integrating ML with CFD softwares.

 The following features might be useful to you:
 - Support loading *.pb graph saved by frozen-graph utils in TF1